amarhod/pdf-bibliography-action/README.md

         repo_path: ./
         repo_name: ${{ github.repository }}
         pr_number: ${{ github.event.number }}
+        verbosity: 2
 ```

-**This YAML file checks the new/modified files in a PR (compared to `origin/main`) when a label is assigned.
+**This YAML file checks the new/modified files in a PR (compared to `origin/main`) when the label `essay` is assigned.
 If there are PDF files in the PR, the action will try to extract the reference lists and comment on the PR with a summary**

 # Example of generated summary for PR comment